patriciagrau/wikipedia_article_analysis/notes.md

 - Some references (e.g. \[a]) are kept in the text.
 This affects the separation of sentences.
 Fix this!
 Fixed!
 - TO DO!!
 Remove captions!!

+10/02

+- Created script for getting html files.
+- Fixed Wikipedia languages dictionary to follow UD names.
+- Started script for all files.